Skip to content

 How to prevent endometriosis

-According to the Office on Women's Health, lowering levels of estrogen in the body can help reduce the probability of developing endometriosis.
-Estrogen is a hormone produced that signals to the body to thicken the uterus lining.
+According to the Office on Women's Health, lowering levels of estrogen in the body might help reduce the probability of developing endometriosis.
+Estrogen is a hormone that, among other things, signals the body to thicken the uterus lining.
 The following methods can help lower estrogen levels in the body:

 • Regular exercise: This can help lower estrogen levels